Robert Michael Dow Jr.

 Robert Michael Dow Jr. (born 1965) is a United States district judge of the United States District Court for the Northern District of Illinois and concurrently serves as counselor to Chief Justice John Roberts.

 Education and career

 Born in Madison, Wisconsin, Dow received a Bachelor of Arts from Yale University in 1987, a Doctor of Philosophy from the University of Oxford in 1990, and a Juris Doctor from Harvard Law School in 1993.
 He was a law clerk for Judge Joel Flaum of the United States Court of Appeals for the Seventh Circuit from 1993 to 1994.

-He was in private practice in Chicago from 1995 to 2007.
+From 1995 to 2007, he worked in private practice.
+He was a partner at the Chicago law firm Mayer Brown, where he specialized in telecommunications, appellate and Supreme Court advocacy.

 He serves as an adjunct professor at Northwestern University Pritzker School of Law where he teaches complex litigation.

 Federal judicial service

 On July 17, 2007, Dow was nominated by President George W. Bush to a seat on the United States District Court for the Northern District of Illinois vacated by Charles P. Kocoras.
 He was confirmed by the United States Senate on November 13, 2007, and received his commission on December 5, 2007.